 How to Substitute Brown Sugar for White Sugar

 Don’t have brown sugar on hand?
 No worries!
 You can easily substitute it with white sugar by adding a little molasses.
 For every cup of white sugar, add about one tablespoon of molasses.
 Mix it in thoroughly, and voila!
 You’ve got yourself an excellent substitute that will still yield soft cookies.
+Learn more about this in our comprehensive guide to how long a batch of cookies lasts.

 Secret Ingredient #2: Adding Cornstarch to the Dough